spatie/laravel-responsecache/README.md

 ### Events

-There are several events you can use to monitor and debug caching in your application.
+There are several events you can use to monitor and debug response caching in your application.

 #### ResponseCacheHit